taulfsime/Shelly-Devices-Checker/README.md

 6. To install 'datetime' library, execute this command: python -m pip install datetime

 ## How to setup config file
+Open the file called 'config' in your text editor.

+Explanation of each variable:
- - dalay - time in seconds after every check
+ - delay - time in seconds after every check
  - attempts - number of attempts to get the data per device
  - attemptDelay - time in seconds after every attempt
  - devices - list of devices IPs